 BCM - Computational and Mathematical Biology pcadapt implements a genome scan for detecting genes involved in local adaptation.
 The software is available as the R pcadapt package.
-In the past, a C software was also available but it is deprecated and we recommend to use the R package instead.
-The most recent 3.1.0 version of the R package is available on github.
-An older 3.0.4 version of the package is also available on CRAN, but we are wortking on this.
+In the past, a C software was also available but it is deprecated.
+The most recent 4.0.2 version of the R package is available on github.
+Because of sanity check, the package is no more available on CRAN, but we are wortking on this.

 A brief history of pcadapt